sgilissen/LT200B-gui/README.md

 # LT200B-gui
-Python-based GUI to print labels on the Dymo LT200B
+Python-based (CustomTkinter) GUI to print labels on the Dymo LT200B